Lickability/swift-best-practices/OrganizationWithinAFile.md

 	    * Internal
 	    * Private
 	* Extension Protocol Conformances

+* Initializers, when implemented, should be the first declaration(s) in each group (inherited, protocol, open, etc.) of functions.
+* `deinit`, when implemented, should come directly after the last initializer.
+If no initializers exist, `deinit` should come before all other function declarations.

 ### How do we use MARK?
 Group and separate code using `MARK`.
 The grouping order for each section of properties and functions should be: